 Almost all of us have a topic we’d love to nerd out on — from nutrition to historical events and people to authors to video games.
 There’s never been a better time to lose yourself in exploring one of your passions.
 Whether you choose to use this knowledge to write a paper, set up a website, or simply for your own satisfaction, exploring things you love is always a great use of time.

 As you think about which of these ideas will be most helpful for you, remember that there is no one-size-fits-all approach to this situation: We’re all figuring things out as we go.
 Trust your instincts, remember that it’s OK if things don’t fall into place right away, and know that Free2Luv is here for you every step of the way.
-Connect with our community on Facebook and Twitch to get support, meet like-minded people, and share your experiences.
+Connect with our community on Facebook to get support, meet like-minded people, and share your experiences.
 And, find out how you can get involved.

 We respect your privacy.
 We won’t sell or share your information.